Theia-Finance-Labs/trisk.model/README.md

 ## Installation

-You can install this package directly from GitHub using the `remotes` package in R.
+You can install this package directly from GitHub using the `pak` package in R.

-1. Install the `remotes` package if you don't have it:
+1. Install the `pak` package if you don't have it:

     ```r
-    install.packages("remotes")
+    install.packages("pak")
     ```

 2. Install the transition risk stress testing suite from GitHub:

     ```r
-    remotes::install_github("Theia-Finance-Labs/trisk.model")
+    pak::pak("Theia-Finance-Labs/trisk.model")
     ```